MyPureCloud/genesys-cloud-webrtc-sdk/doc/softphone.md

 over sessions. `terminated` is an example of a session event;
 [all session events are detailed here](index.md#session-level-events).

-Once you have an initialized instance of the WebrtcSdk and events setup, you can create a softphone session in the following maner:
+Once you have an initialized instance of the WebrtcSdk and events setup, you can create a softphone session in the following manner:

 ``` ts
 await sdk.startSoftphoneSession({phoneNumber: '15555555555'});